DFHack/dfhack/Readme.rst

 gui/guide-path
 ==============

-Bind to a key, and activate in the Hauling menu with the cursor over a Guide order.
+Bind to a key (the example config uses Alt-P), and activate in the Hauling menu with the cursor over a Guide order.

 .. image:: images/guide-path.png